 Raw Tuscan Kale Salad Recipe

+Sometimes a kale salad is in order.
+And this is one of those times.
 I'm home.
 My suitcase is unpacked.
 My laundry is done.
 Fresh flowers are finding their way back into Mason jars, and the avalanche of mail is, quite honestly, being ignored.
 Travel time from our apartment in Testaccio to our front door in San Francisco: twenty hours.
 Twenty.
 Hours.
 It hurts to even type that.
 And not to whine about it too much, but flights like that mess me up - the lack of sleep, the dehydration, the weird food.
 On the worst flights I sometimes get headaches that turn into nausea.
-It sucks.
 I end up craving extra-wholesome food for days after arriving home.
 This time, my first day back, I turned out a super satisfying lunch inspired by two recipes in Melissa Clark's new cookbook, In the Kitchen with A Good Appetite.

 The first thing I made was her shredded raw kale salad.
 Lots of greens tossed in a vibrant, lemony-pecorino dressing.
 The recipe calls for just a handful of ingredients, but they all deliver - crunchy, toasted breadcrumbs, red pepper flakes, good olive oil.
 Simple, but special.
 It's a salad I threw together for lunch, but also something I can imagine making for friends or family when they come over.
 And I can imagine endless ways you might work it into a one-dish meal.
 Make a bit of extra dressing, add some farro to the mix, and top with a poached egg, for example.
 Or, incorporate some roasted winter squash alongside the kale.
 Or, do a more finely chopped version before folding into a bowl of seasoned quinoa.